Create a real-time map

 The decimals are removed from the labels on the map.

 In areas where many points are clustered (such as the area around Phoenix, Arizona, in the example image), some of the labels may not appear.
-If you zoom in, you'll be able to see all the labels.
+If you zoom in, you can see all the labels.

 - In the Label Features pane, click OK.
 Explore the map to answer the following questions: